carpentries-incubator/pangenomics/_episodes/06-get_homologues.md

 $ cd  ~/pan_workshop/results/pangenome/get_homologues/data_gbks #Locates you in the directory 'data_gbks'
 ~~~
 {: .language-bash}
-We need to create symbolic links with all the *.gbk* files created with prokka or downloaded with ncbi
+We need to create symbolic links to have easy access to all the *.gbk* files of our genomes.
 ~~~

 $ ln -s ~/pan_workshop/results/annotated/Streptococcus_*/Streptococcus_agalactiae_*_prokka.gbk .